jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (7) For the purposes of this Act—
   (a) every local authority is deemed to supply goods and services to any person where any amount of rates is payable by that person to that local authority:
   (b) the Chatham Islands Council is treated as supplying goods and services to a person if an amount of council dues, as defined in section 2 of the Chatham Islands Council Act 1995, is payable by the person to the Chatham Islands Council.
-(7B) For the purposes of this Act, a local authority is treated as supplying goods and services to a person if the local authority requires a contribution from the person as—
+(7B) For the purposes of this Act, a local authority or a water organisation is treated as supplying goods and services to a person if the local authority or the water organisation requires a contribution from the person as—
   (a) a financial contribution that is a condition of a resource consent under the Resource Management Act 1991:
-  (b) a development contribution under the Local Government Act 2002.
+  (b) a development contribution under the Local Government Act 2002:
+  (c) a development contribution under the Local Government (Water Services) Act 2025.
-(7C) For the purposes of this Act, a person who makes a contribution to a local authority is treated as supplying goods and services to the local authority to the extent that the contribution consists of land and is—
+(7C) For the purposes of this Act, a person who makes a contribution to a local authority or a water organisation is treated as supplying goods and services to the local authority or the water organisation to the extent that the contribution consists of land and is—
   (a) a financial contribution that is a condition of a resource consent under the Resource Management Act 1991:
-  (b) a development contribution under the Local Government Act 2002.
+  (b) a development contribution under the Local Government Act 2002:
+  (c) a development contribution under the Local Government (Water Services) Act 2025.
 (7D)
 (7E)
 (7F) For the purposes of this Act, when a person is liable to pay a levy set under section 40 of the Infrastructure Funding and Financing Act 2020 by a responsible SPV, as defined in section 7 of that Act, the levy is treated as being consideration for a supply of goods and services to the person by the responsible SPV.